The Launch of an Industry

 Prout developed the Event 34 from scratch with yacht designer David Feltham.
 The Event is higher, wider and broader in the stern sections which means more room down below.
 The extra volume in the sterns (which end in transoms rather than being canoe shaped) reduce pitching.
 That trademark Prout nacelle is well developed, almost touching the water at the stern of the boat.

-The sail plan is typically Prout with a large low aspect genoa and a small main set (Minsail) well aft.
+The sail plan is typically Prout with a large low aspect genoa and a small main set (Mainsail) well aft.

 She came in the Family Layout with a large double berth at the forward end of the saloon accessed through a dressing room forward in the starboard hull, or the Open Plan Layout with a larger saloon that could be converted into a double berth.